UtkalHacks/SimpleTech/README.md

+**Note the complete code has not been updated as its a very big files it will be updated soon**
 # SimpleTech
 To run the web app:
 go to the AgriDoc Folder in web_portion and run the index file on folder